The Best Healthy Salad Recipes – Bernard Jensen & The Rainbow Salad

 ¼ cup raspberries

 If you are not yet harnessing the power of salads, it’s time that you started.
-Creating your own rainbow salad is an excellent way to take your health to the next level while ensuring that you maintain your energy and body weight.
+Creating your rainbow salad is an excellent way to take your health to the next level while maintaining energy and body weight.

 What are your favorite salad ingredients?
 Do you have a recipe or tip that you’d like to share?
 Comment below.